A Girl Walks Home Alone at Night-2014

 The audience is on the side of Sandra and her equally kind husband, who continually talks her out of giving up and instead encourages her to spend the weekend convincing the others to vote for her come Monday morning.

-The weak point of the film is that it contains one basic formulaic story and does not branch out into anything more.
-The plot is simple- this is not a bad thing, but I was expecting a bit more from this film.
+The weak point is that it contains one basic formulaic story and does not branch into anything more.
+The plot is simple but I expected a bit more from this film.

 The character of Manu is undeveloped.
 We learn nothing about him except he is a devoted husband and father, but what about his feelings?
 How did he deal with Sandra’s depression?
-Strangely, many of the co-workers Sandra looks for are not home at the time, which requires her to go to the park or the laundromat, or the pub to track them down.
+Strangely, many co-workers Sandra looks for are not home at the time, requiring her to go to the park, the laundromat, or the pub to track them down.

 I question the authenticity of the story.

-Sandra’s boss (the foreman of the factory) has the power to pit colleagues against each other (supposedly approved by management) and to control the destiny of one employee?
+Sandra’s boss has the power to pit colleagues against each other (supposedly approved by management) and to assume the destiny of one employee.

 There is no Human Resources department mentioned throughout the story until almost the final scene when a manager appears, and it is never explained why the boss can get away with this.
 There is also no mention of a union, which in factory work is common.